-- vii) Never plug major appliances such as refrigerators, freezers, coffee pots and microwave ovens into an extension cord or expansion plug. - viii) Extension cords and expansion plugs must be plugged directly into the power source without adaptors and should not be used or connected together. - ix) Use extension cords and expansion plugs for temporary wiring only and consider having additional circuits or outlets added by a qualified electrician. - x) Where possible, all electrical equipment should be switched off when not in use to reduce component wear and tear and possible overheating.
+- vii) Never plug major appliances such as refrigerators, freezers, coffee pots and microwave ovens into an extension cord or expansion plug. - viii) Extension cords and expansion plugs must be plugged directly into the power source without adaptors and should not be used or connected together. - ix) Use extension cords and expansion plugs for temporary wiring only and consider having additional circuits or outlets added by a qualified electrician. - x) Where possible, all electrical equipment and their power outlets should be switched off when not in use to reduce component wear and tear, possible overheating and fire.
+Combustibles such as newspapers and cardboard boxes should not be placed near electrical equipment to reduce fire incidence and spread.
 Computers on 24 hr operations should be switched off for at least 1 hr per day to prevent overheating. - A qualified electrician should be engaged annually to check the electrical equipment, fittings and loading in the premises.

 Premises with 24 hr operations are encouraged to do this check on a more regular basis and have a comprehensive maintenance schedule to detect potential electrical defects and problems.
 For tenants in CAG buildings, the annual qualified electrician check form shall be produced for AES inspection upon request. - xii) Standard electrical sockets in Singapore are designed to provide 13A of power per socket.
 Drawing more than 13A per socket will lead to potential overloading and overheating of the socket.
 For example a standard microwave oven, refrigerator and coffee maker will draw 15A (5A + 6A + 4A) of power if plugged into a single socket. - xiii) Consult a qualified electrician before replacing existing light fittings in the premises to prevent overloading of electrical switches.
 Lighting ballasts used should be replaced according to the manufacturer's or qualified electrician's recommendation.
 The qualified electrician should also ensure that light bulbs/tubes fit tightly into their sockets to prevent arcing and that the wattage rating of the light starter and light tube matches.
-Any light bulb/tube found discoloured i.e. bright yellow/orange/brown/black should be replaced immediately.
+Any light bulb/tube found discoloured i.e. bright yellow/orange/brown/ black should be replaced immediately.
 Do not hang any combustibles on lighting fixtures as these may also catch fire if the lights catch fire.

 - xiv) Work on the electrical distribution network or equipment should only be conducted by someone qualified as an electrician.
 Visit www.ema.gov.sg to engage a Licensed Electrical Worker (LEW) for all electrical works.
-Call a qualified electrician/LEW or the landlord if you have: - a) Recurring problems with blowing fuses or tripping circuit breakers; - b) A tingling feeling when you touch an electrical appliance; - c) Discolored or warm wall outlets; - d) A burning smell or rubbery odor coming from an appliance; - e) Flickering or discoloured lights; - f) Sparks from an outlet or electrical equipment. - It is strongly urged that each individual working in Changi Airport does a visual check on their work station electrical equipment or appliance before starting their daily work functions each day so that potential electrical defects and problems can be detected at an early stage. - For further clarifications, you may contact the Airport Emergency Service Fire Safety Unit (AES FSU) at 65412535 or at fire.safety@changiairport.com.
+Call a qualified electrician/LEW or the landlord if you have: - a) Recurring problems with blowing fuses or tripping circuit breakers; - b) A tingling feeling when you touch an electrical appliance; - c) Discolored or warm wall outlets; - d) A burning smell or rubbery odor coming from an appliance; - e) Flickering or discoloured lights; - f) Sparks from an outlet or electrical equipment. - It is strongly urged that each individual working in Changi Airport does a visual check on their work station electrical equipment or appliance before starting their daily work functions each day so that potential electrical defects and problems can be detected at an early stage. - This Fire Safety Circular supersedes Fire Safety Circular 05/2012.
+For further clarifications, you may contact the Airport Emergency Service Fire Safety Unit (AES FSU) at 65412535 or at fire.safety@changiairport.com.